STRINGS

 BETHANY ATKINSON is a graduate of Piedmont College, graduating Magna Cum Laude with a Bachelor’s in Church Music and a Master’s of Art in Music Education.
 She majored in voice, studying with Dr. Barbara Steinhaus, and minored in piano, studying with Dr. Phillip Hayner.
 She has taught both in the classroom and privately in the metro Atlanta area for 15 years.
 She has played music around the country with some incredible talent, such as contestants on The Voice, American Idol, and Grammy and Dove award winning artists to name a few.
 She and her husband Ryan play music across the Southeast with their acoustic duo.
 Bethany teaches the fundamentals of music in a fun way that helps students learn on their own instead of merely listening and repeating.
 She teaches a wide variety of genres and focuses both on reading music and developing listening skills.

 ALLISON SMITH has three degrees in voice performance: a bachelor's from Oklahoma Baptist University, a master's from Southwestern Seminary and a doctorate from Southern Seminary.
 As a graduate student, she studied with world-renowned Elena Nikolaidi and two Metropolitan Opera performers Marilyn Mims and Gail Robinson.
 Professionally, Allison worked as a children's music specialist for a major music publisher in Nashville.
 Her extensive teaching experience includes college level music students and private voice and piano students of all ages.
-Allison enjoys teaching both classical and pop music styles.
+Currently, her passion is teaching private piano, specializing in beginning to intermediate level students.

 HOPE WEISHEIT grew up in Sugar Hill, GA where she attended Sugar Hill Church and started her career serving in the arts.
 She is a graduate of Piedmont College in Demorest, GA where she earned her Bachelor of Arts Degree in Musical Theatre.
 Her major accomplishments include being a finalist in the South Eastern Regional National Association of Teachers of Singing voice competition, performing in various theatrical productions/operas, being a member of two major touring choirs in college, Directing/Stage managing various productions and events, and serving at Sugar Hill Church in Children’s/Students/Adult Ministries.
 Hope love’s music, photography, and “putting a smile on everyone’s face.”
 Hope joined First Redeemer staff serving as the Conservatory of Music & Fine Arts Administrative Assistant for 2+ years.
 She now serves as the Drama and Musical Theatre Teacher at Coleman Middle school in Duluth.